-99 CANDIDATES
+CANDIDATES

-101.151 Specifications for ballots.
+Specifications for ballots.

-101.20 Publication of ballot form; sample ballots.
+Publication of ballot form; sample ballots.

-101.62 Request for absentee ballots.
+Request for vote by mail ballots.

-101.68 Canvassing of absentee ballot.
+Canvassing of vote by mail ballot.

-105 NONPARTISAN ELECTIONS
+NONPARTISAN ELECTIONS

-106 CAMPAIGN FINANCING
+CAMPAIGN FINANCING

-1S-2.0001 Designation of Division of Elections as Filing Office for Department of State 1S-2.017 Reporting Requirements for Campaign Treasurer's Reports.
-1S-2.032 Uniform Primary and General Election Ballot a) As required in Section 101.151(2), F.S., election ballots are by group number or district with the candidates listed alphabetically by surname for each race.
+- 1S-2.0001 Designation of Division of Elections as Filing Office for Department of State - 1S-2.017 Reporting Requirements for Campaign Treasurer's Reports. - 1S-2.032 Uniform Primary and General Election Ballot a) As required in Section 101.151(2), F.S., election ballots are by group number or district with the candidates listed alphabetically by surname for each race.
 For run-offs, nominees chosen in the general election shall appear on the run-off election ballot in the same numbered group or district as on the general election ballot.
 Section 101.151(4), F.S., provides that when two or more candidates running for the same office in a primary election ballot have the same or similar surname, the word "incumbent" shall appear next to the incumbent's name.